voloudakislab/PheMED/ReadMe.md

 __P Values__: For the p-value file, results are printed in tidy format, where we leverage three different p-value methodologies.
 For each of the methodologies, there is a PassedQC column that indicates if it is appropriate to use that methodology to compute p-value.
 As such, we do not require that all three methodologies pass the QC check; instead, only one such methodology needs to pass the QC check to estimate the p-value.

-Nevertheless, for naive count, if the p-value does not pass the QC check (e.g. the p-value is very small and becomes hard to estimate from the bootstrap simulation), if the number of bootstrap samples is sufficiently large (e.g. = 2000), we can still use the confidence intervals to infer if p < .05.
+Nevertheless, for naive count, if the p-value does not pass the QC check (e.g. the p-value is very small and becomes hard to estimate from the bootstrap simulation), if the number of bootstrap samples is sufficiently large (e.g. = 2000, the default), we can still use the confidence intervals to infer if p < .05.
 See our paper for details.

+__Brief Overview of Other Arguments__
+Computing the CIs when measuring the effective dilution between two GWA studies can take around an hour.
+If you would like to run the pipeline without computing the CIs, use ```--compute_cis False ```
 For additional arguments run
 ```
 python phemed.py -h